 You are here

-Associate Professor Karin Ried is Director of Research at the National Institute of Integrative Medicine.
-Prof Ried has over 15 years experience in medical and public health research, and research interest in complementary and integrative medicine with a focus on nutritional health.
+A/Prof Dr Karin Ried is Director of Research at the National Institute of Integrative Medicine.
+Dr Ried is Honorary Adjunct Assistant Professor, Bond University, Queensland, and Honorary Visiting Research Fellow at The University of Adelaide, South Australia.
+Dr Ried has over 15 years experience in medical and public health research, and research interest in complementary and integrative medicine with a focus on nutritional health.
 Her research projects encompass nutritional medicine, cardiovascular health, bone health, gastrointestinal health, cancer, women's health, and Traditional Chinese Medicine.
-Prof Ried received a Masters Degree in Chemistry (1993) and PhD from the University of Heidelberg, Germany in the Department of Human Molecular Genetics (1997).
+Dr Ried received a Masters Degree in Chemistry (1993) and PhD from the University of Heidelberg, Germany in the Department of Human Molecular Genetics (1997).
 Her PhD and early postdoctoral work in human genetics at the Centre of Molecular Genetics, University of Adelaide, culminated in the discovery of various genes, one of which is involved in the development of cancer.
-In addition, Prof Ried completed a Graduate Diploma of Public Health at the University of Adelaide (2001), and a Certificate in Integrative Medicine at the University of Queensland (2009).
+In addition, Dr Ried completed a Graduate Diploma of Public Health at the University of Adelaide (2001), and a Certificate in Integrative Medicine at the University of Queensland (2009).

-Prof Ried is a frequent speaker at national and international conferences.
+Dr Ried is a frequent speaker at national and international conferences.
 Her research has been featured on national radio, television, and in the print media in Australia and overseas.
-She has mentored and supervised 30 early career researchers, MBBS students, Honours, Masters and summer research scholarship students.
-Prior to her current position at NIIM, Prof Ried has been the Program Manager of the government funded capacity building PHCRED program at the University of Adelaide between 2006-2012 and at Flinders University in South Australia between 2003-06.
+She has mentored and supervised 30 early career researchers, MBBS students, Honours, Masters, PhD and summer research scholarship students.
+Prior to her current position at NIIM, Dr Ried has been the Program Manager of the government funded capacity building PHCRED program at the University of Adelaide between 2006-2012 and at Flinders University in South Australia between 2003-06.

 Current projects include: